Everyone wants insurance. But barely anyone wants to be ‘sold’ one. This fact has exasperated insurance agents like crazy since the beginning of time.

 - Government (-linked) bodies – MySalam (free; for B40), SOCSO Self-Employment Social Security Scheme (for self-employed), MDEC’s eBerkat micro-insurance options (for B40 and micro SMEs), SSPN-i (for your kids – this is an education fund with optional insurance add-on)

-- More info in Cheap Insurance in Malaysia: What, Where and How to Get Them article
+- More info in Best Insurance in Malaysia for B40 and M40 article

 Do you *need* to buy insurance, when you can get cheap healthcare from government hospitals?